-In this room the mosaic floor tiles are actually thousands of nickels.
-I thought this was such a fun and unique idea.
+In the main dining room the mosaic floor tiles are thousands of nickel pennys.
+I think this is such a fun and unique idea.

-I think that the contrasting white dipped chair legs are such a cool detail.
+I think that the contrasting white dipped chair legs in the front dining room are such a cool detail.

-Roman and Williams are the firm that designed the interiors.
+The interiors are by Roman and Williams.
 I am a huge admirer of their work.
 In the following video they explain their ethos and approach to design.
 It’s such a great interview.
 I would really recommend watching it.
-I find them such an inspiration. http://vimeo.com/10452010
+I find them such an inspiration: http://vimeo.com/10452010

 Credit: Photos all from Roman and Williams website.